legacysurvey/legacypipe/doc/outline.md

-Outline of DECam Legacy Survey reductions for Data Release 2
+# Outline of DECam Legacy Survey reductions for Data Release 2

+## Bricks

 Processing is done on bricks, which are defined by RA,Dec boxes.
 For processing, we define a 3600x3600-pixel TAN projection centered on the